cbfacademy/intro-to-java-course/exercises/getting-started/README.md

 :hourglass: **Compile**

-In your terminal, navigate to the `getting-started-with-java` project folder.
+In your terminal, navigate to the `getting-started` project folder.

 Execute this command to **compile** our Java program